jimal254/THE-MAZE-/README.md

 ALX Staff: For the guidance, support, and resources throughout the journey.
 Cohort 22: For the camaraderie, collaboration, and shared insights over the past year.
 You: For taking the time to play the game and explore the code.
 Your interest and feedback are greatly appreciated!
-# 🌟 Support
+## 🌟 Support
-If you found this project interesting or useful, please consider giving it a ⭐️ on GitHub!
-You can also follow me for more exciting projects and updates.
+If you found this project interesting or useful, please consider giving it a [⭐️ on GitHub!](https://github.com/jimal254?tab=repositories) You can also follow me for more exciting projects and updates.

-This is the entire README formatted as one block of code, ready to be used for your project.
-Let me know if you need further edits!